Written By Jason Voorhees.

 Marino's 1984 season is legendary.
 And to be quite honest, the greatness of what he accomplished is not talked about enough today.
 Rest aside the passing records that he shattered at the time (yards-5,084) and (TD's-48).
 The fact that Marino even approached these numbers in an era where this was unthinkable speaks volumes.

 Marino turned the two Marks (Clayton and Duper) into superstars.
 And what Marino did turning that Dolphins team around was unimaginable.
-He also may be the unluckiest QB on the list having to face Montana in his only super bowl and losing.
+He may also be the unluckiest QB on the list, facing Montana in his only super bowl and losing.

 1. Steve Young (1994)